shawm11/hawk-auth-php/README.md

 > **Hawk** is an HTTP authentication scheme using a message authentication code
 > (MAC) algorithm to provide partial HTTP request cryptographic verification.

 Note that Hawk is not a complete replacement of OAuth.
-As candidly stated in the [_Frequently Asked Questions_ section of the Hawk README] (https://github.com/outmoded/hawk/blob/84487d5a030c14707aa852b7800eee841d8029ae/README.md#does-hawk-have-anything-to-do-with-oauth):
+It is candidly stated in the [_Frequently Asked Questions_ section of the Hawk README] (https://github.com/outmoded/hawk/blob/84487d5a030c14707aa852b7800eee841d8029ae/README.md#does-hawk-have-anything-to-do-with-oauth)
+that:

 > **Hawk** was originally proposed as the OAuth MAC Token specification.
 > However, the OAuth working group in its consistent incompetence failed to